How to Care for Poinsettias and Encourage Them to Bloom

 - Its soil is overly wet or far too dry.

 Lastly, you want to make sure that the poinsettia plant is not infested with bugs before you bring it home.
 The most common pests that target poinsettia plants are whiteflies, fungus gnats, thrips, shore flies, and spider mites.

 By simply looking closely, you can tell whether or not these pests have made a home on your poinsettia plant, whether it’s by yellowing or wilted leaves or by merely spotting the insects.

 Are Poinsettias Poisonous?

 Contrary to popular belief, poinsettias are not, in fact, poisonous.
 However, they do have toxic properties that make eating them or overly touching them a bad idea for both humans and pets.

-According to the Mayo Clinic, poinsettia exposure causes cases of discomfort when touched or ingested, including:
+Poinsettia exposure can cause cases of discomfort when touched or ingested, including:

 - Stomach aches, vomiting, and diarrhea

 - Eye irritation